PyDataKL/pydatakl.github.io/content/posts/speaker-spotlight_laleh-asadzadeh/index.md

 **What are the do's and don'ts for beginners?**

-Instead of being a perfectionist, set up a feasible plan and follow that, because becoming a data scientist is a long journey that needs patience and hard work with a reasonable reward.
-Don't wait unil you are perfect before looking for job opportunities or starting projects.
+Instead of being a perfectionist, set up a feasible plan and follow that, because becoming a data scientist is a long journey that needs patience and hard work.
+Don't think you need to be perfect before looking for job opportunities or starting projects.
 Your plan needs to include both learning and practice steps.
-Don't be afraid of applying for jobs that match 80% of your resume.
-Get prepared for job interviews, study interview questions in depth, but don't get disappointed if you fail job interviews.
+So, after learning for a while, do a small project and publish that on your Kaggle or GitHub profile.
+Don’t be afraid of applying for jobs that match 80% of your resume.
+Get prepared for job interviews, study interview questions in depth, but don’t get disappointed if you fail job interviews.
 Learn from them and build your knowledge.
 At the end of the day, you need ONE good job and it may come after many failures.

 **What will you recommend for those with zero knowledge for this topic to start their own reading/ first step etc.**

 First, read about various job titles and positions in data science.
 Choose the one that is closer to your interest and background.
 Understand key skills for your desired role, plan to master them and do small projects while learning.

-When you feel you are ready enough (not necessary perfect) apply for jobs.
+When you feel you are ready enough (not necessarily perfect) apply for jobs.
 Look for a good manager and good team in a good company.
 For your first job, salary does not matter at all.

 Some skills are a MUST:

 - SQL for database;
-- Python, R, Excel, Tableau, Power BI; **and**
+- One of: Python, R, Excel, Tableau, Power BI; and
 - basic statistics (mean, median, mode, variance, outliers, distributions) for data analysis.

-On top of this skillset, based on your desired role as data scientist/data engineer/data analyst/data visualizer, you need other advanced knowledge/tools in machine learning, statistics, database, programming languages.
+On top of this skillset, based on your desired role as data scientist/data engineer/data analyst/data visualizer, you need other advanced knowledge/tools in machine learning, statistics, database, programming languages, or visualization.

 **What do you think the most important skill/value that we need to prepare ourselves with before venturing into this field?**